mauvera94/notes-garage/Notes/Meeting Business Goals by Reorganizing the Organization.md

 created: 2025-02-12
 updated: 2025-02-12
 description:
 aliases:
+  - reorgs
 ---

-Organizations often undergo restructuring as a response to business challenges.
-Leaders initiate reorgs to solve pain points such as missed goals, misaligned teams, underperforming leadership, or imbalanced resources.
-From a leadership perspective, a reorg is an attempt to realign the organization with strategic objectives, even if the changes may not immediately make sense to employees.
+Organizations often undergo restructuring as **a response to business challenges**.
+Leaders initiate reorgs to solve pain points such as missed goals, misaligned teams, underperforming leadership, imbalanced resources...
+From a leadership perspective, **a reorg is an attempt to realign the organization with strategic objectives**, even if the changes may not immediately make sense to employees.

 ## Key Considerations in Organizational Reorganizations